shatha12/Classification_Job_Change_Prediction/MVP.md

 ![Screenshot](image.png)

-- the above figure shows that we have imbalanced data
+The above figure shows that we have imbalanced data